 What makes this particular type so rampant is that not only can it affect the sensory, motor and autonomic nerves, but it can also pick out a set of nerves or even one single unlucky nerve to attack.
 This means that it can impact a broad range of different areas in totally different ways.

-Depending on whether it affects the motor, sensory and autonomic nerves, you could be looking at a very long and intimidating list of symptoms such as: incredibly painful cramps, muscle twitching, changes in the hair, nails and skin, muscle loss, bone degeneration, impaired balance, loss of coordination, muscle weakness, numbness to touch, loss of pain reception, reduced sensitivity to temperature, extreme sensitivity to non-painful stimuli, spontaneous burning, itching, tingling or pins and needles.
+Depending on whether it affects the motor, sensory and autonomic nerves, you could be looking at a very long and intimidating list of symptoms such as: incredibly painful cramps, muscle twitching, changes in the hair, nails and skin, muscle loss and weakness, bone degeneration, impaired balance, loss of coordination, numbness to touch, loss of pain reception, reduced sensitivity to temperature, extreme sensitivity to non-painful stimuli, spontaneous burning, itching, tingling or pins and needles.

-The worst part is when all the autonomic functions give up and you have a reduced ability to sweat normally, inability to digest food, loss of bladder control, abnormal blood pressure and irregular heart rates.
+The worst part is when all the autonomic functions give up – you then end up with a reduced ability to sweat normally, inability to digest food, loss of bladder control, abnormal blood pressure and irregular heart rates.

 The good news is that the condition is entirely manageable, but we’ll get to that pretty soon, I promise.
 But for now, I’d mentioned that peripheral neuropathy can impact a wide range of different areas in totally different ways.
 I’d like to take this chance and list out some common types of peripheral neuropathy.